Omnifinity/Unity-SteamVR-API/README.md

 You first need to implement our API in your Unity project and run our Omnideck Emulator software.
 Basically you need to move whatever character/camera controller you have around in the scene using a movement vector (Vector3 Unit: m/s) that is being supplied via the Omnitrack API.

 ### Using our API Code in the example scenes
 1. Import the SteamVR plugin (v1.2.0 or higher) from the Asset Store.
+Note that there is a bug in version 1.2.3 hindering the controllers to update.
+Check this thread for a solution provided by aleiby: [https://github.com/ValveSoftware/steamvr_unity_plugin/issues/49](https://github.com/ValveSoftware/steamvr_unity_plugin/issues/49)

 2. Import the latest Omnifinity .unitypackage into Unity (Assets > Import Package > Custom Package).
 Find the highest number in the root of the reposity.
 The unitypackage contains source code, example scenes together with our API/DLL, built for 64-bit. **Note that the source code in this repository will be ahead of the .unitypackage at an given time.
 The most stable implementation relies on the latest .unitypackage**.